francescocirulli/base-paymaster-example-sepolia/README.md

 // Get an `AlchemyProvider` for the smart account const provider = smartAccountProvider;

 // Send a user operation with the smart account.
-Gas fees will be covered by the Base Goerli paymaster const userOpHash = sendSponsoredUserOperation({
+Gas fees will be covered by the Base Sepolia paymaster const userOpHash = sendSponsoredUserOperation({
     ...insertRpcTransactionRequest
 });